-In addition to the requirements outlined in this Chapter for manually fired boilers, model Model hobby boilers shall meet the following requirements:
+Model hobby boilers shall meet the following requirements:

-- Each boiler shall have as a minimum: - (a) A properly operating pressure gauge that shall not be less than 1 1⁄2 times nor more than four times the operating pressure of the boiler; - (b) Two safety relief valves each of which shall be capable of protecting the boiler from over pressurization.
-Requirements for ASME/NB certification are waived; waived.
-If an ASME/NB safety relief valve is utilized, only one safety relief valve is required; - (c) An easily accessible mud-ring valve; - (d) A water gauge glass; and - (e) If constructed of copper, a fusible plug in the top of the crown sheet. - (2) Upon successful completion of the inspection and payment of the fees, the Chief Inspector shall issue a Certificate of Inspection valid for one year.
+- (1) Each boiler shall have: - (a) an operating pressure gauge that shall not be less than 1 1⁄2 times nor more than four times the operating pressure of the boiler; - (b) two safety relief valves each of which shall be capable of protecting the boiler from over pressurization.
+Requirements for ASME/NB certification are waived.
+If an ASME/NB safety relief valve is utilized, only one safety relief valve is required; - (c) an accessible mud-ring valve; - (d) a water gauge glass; and - (e) if constructed of copper, a fusible plug in the top of the crown sheet. - (2) The construction requirements established by the Department of Labor shall not apply to Model Hobby Boilers when the following requirements are met: - (a) Documentation to verify the design and construction specifications have been reviewed and accepted by the Chief Inspector; and - (b) The boiler and associated components have been constructed using material rated for the intended service. - (2)(3) Upon completion of the inspection and payment of the applicable fees referenced in this Chapter, the Chief Inspector shall issue a Certificate of Inspection valid for one year.

 Eff.
-July 1, 2006; Pursuant to G.S.
+July 1, 2006;

+Pursuant to G.S.
 150B-21.3A, rule is necessary without substantive public interest Eff.
-July 22, 2018.
-2018; Amended April 1, 2022.
+July 22, 2018; Amended November 1, 2024; April 1, 2022.